sindresorhus/awesome-nodejs/readme.md

 - [webpack](https://github.com/webpack/webpack) - Packs CommonJS/AMD modules for the browser.
 - [Brunch](https://github.com/brunch/brunch) - Front-end web app build tool with simple declarative config, fast incremental compilation, and an opinionated workflow.
 - [strong-build](https://github.com/strongloop/strong-build) - Build a node app package and prepare to deploy it as a package to production or use git to commit to a deploy branch.
+- [wisdom](https://github.com/coderaiser/wisdom) - Tool for publishing releases to github and npm.

 ### Hardware